canonical/charmed-etcd-operator/docs/how-to/backup-and-restore/restore-backup.md

 ## Prerequisites
 * A deployment of a charmed etcd application
-  * There is no required amount of units; the charmed operator will initialize the cluster after restore with the currently deployed Juju units
+  * There is no required amount of units; the charmed operator will initialise the cluster after restore with the currently deployed Juju units
 * It is possible to restore any backup from etcd, not only from charmed etcd clusters
   * The backup file must have been created on an etcd >= v3.0
   * The backup file to restore can either be a snapshot taken with `etcdctl` or a copy of a regular etcd database file (`member/snap/db`)